spotinst/help/src/docs/eco/getting-started/eco-savings-blox.md

 If the customer usage dips below the Blox on-demand equivalent, Eco will do everything possible to reduce waste on the customer’s behalf.

 At the present time, there is no Eco dashboard component related to the Blox offering.

-## What’s Next?

-Learn more about Eco’s cost savings features in the [Eco Tutorials](eco/tutorials/).